rperciaccante/HomeAssistant_OneControl_Discovery/README.md

 - MQTT broker
 - Node Red installed as a service on same device as your Home Assistant instance (recommend the official Home Assistant add-on)
 - "node-red-contrib-sse-client" node must be installed in Node Red from the hamburger menu -> Manage Pallette -> Install.
 Details can be found here - https://flows.nodered.org/node/node-red-contrib-sse-client
+- Once installed, make sure that the credentials for your MQTT server are correct in the MQTT Out nodes.

 ### How it Works